NREL-Sienna/PowerNetworkMatrices.jl/docs/src/index.md

 - Optimized container for component data and time series supporting serialization to portable file formats and configurable validation routines.

-`PowerSystems.jl` documentation and code are organized according to the needs of different users depending on their skillset and requirements.
+`PowerNetworkMatrices.jl` documentation and code are organized according to the needs of different users depending on their skillset and requirements.
 In broad terms there are three categories:

-- **Modeler**: Users that want to run a particular analysis or experiment and use `PowerSystems.jl` to develop data sets.
+- **Modeler**: Users that want to run a particular analysis or experiment and use `PowerNetworkMatrices.jl` to develop data sets.

-- **Model Developer**: Users that want to develop custom components and structs in order to exploit `PowerSystems.jl` features to produce custom data sets.
+- **Model Developer**: Users that want to develop custom components and structs in order to exploit `PowerNetworkMatrices.jl` features to produce custom data sets.

-- **Code Base Developers**: Users that want to add new core functionalities or fix bugs in the core capabilities of `PowerSystems.jl`.
+- **Code Base Developers**: Users that want to add new core functionalities or fix bugs in the core capabilities of `PowerNetworkMatrices.jl`.

-`PowerSystems.jl` is an active project under development, and we welcome your feedback, suggestions, and bug reports.
+`PowerNetworkMatrices.jl` is an active project under development, and we welcome your feedback, suggestions, and bug reports.

-**Note**: `PowerSystems.jl` uses [`InfrastructureSystems.jl`](https://github.com/NREL-SIIP/InfrastructureSystems.jl)
+**Note**: `PowerNetworkMatrices.jl` uses [`InfrastructureSystems.jl`](https://github.com/NREL-SIIP/InfrastructureSystems.jl)
 as a utility library.
 Several methods are re-exported from `InfrastructureSystems.jl`.
 For most users there is no need to import `InfrastructureSystems.jl`.